maohliang/nus.github.io/_pages/about.md

 Latest News
 ------

-**Joins Editorial Board of The International Journal of Intelligent Transportation Systems Research(01/04/2025)**
+**Join Editorial Board of The International Journal of Intelligent Transportation Systems Research(01/04/2025)**

 I am pleased to share that I have been invited to join the Editorial Board of The International Journal of Intelligent Transportation Systems Research (IJIT).
 I am deeply honored by this recognition and would like to sincerely thank the Editorial Team for their trust and support.